Happy Birthday to US! We are throwing ourselves the party of the century!

 LWVMA is thrilled to honor this important milestone by celebrating virtually with all of you on December 13th at 1:00pm.

-Please join us as we host a fabulous fireside chat featuring Dr. Danielle Allen, James Bryant Conant University Professor at Harvard who is widely known for her work on justice and citizenship.
-Danielle will lead us in a discussion entitled: “Massachusetts Post-Pandemic: A New Social Compact?”
+Please join us as we host a fabulous fireside chat and live Q&A featuring Dr. Danielle Allen, James Bryant Conant University Professor at Harvard who is widely known for her work on justice and citizenship.
+Danielle will lead us in a compelling conversation entitled: “Massachusetts Post-Pandemic: A New Social Compact?”

-We will also be honoring Pam Wilmot, Executive Director of Common Cause Massachusetts, for her outstanding work to improve democracy in Massachusetts.
+We will also be honoring Pam Wilmot, Vice President of State Operations for Common Cause, for her outstanding work to improve democracy in Massachusetts.

 Click here to register now!